famanson/famanson.github.io/_posts/2018-06-17-coding-on-an-ipad.md

 The last 3 items on that list are what sold me on the Pro plan.

 It is also worth mentioning that as a system restriction, apps cannot stay in the background for too long (up to 3 minutes in most cases).
 Sometimes when working with an active terminal, we might need more than that, so `Termius` came up with a solution where the app asks for `Always` location access on the iOS device to keep the process running.
-It’s nothing mind-blowing but for someone who works a lot with GPS tracking and has hit similar iOS limtations many times, I find these little workaround interesting.
+It’s nothing mind-blowing but for someone who works a lot with GPS tracking and has hit similar iOS limtations many times, I find these little workarounds interesting.

 ### Working Copy